heroku/hatchet/README.md

 This is on [a Rails5 test app](https://github.com/sharpstone/rails5_ruby_schema_format/blob/master/app.json) that needs the database to run.

 Do **NOT** specify a `buildpacks` key in the `app.json` because Hatchet will automatically do this for you.
-If you need to set buildpacks you can pass them into the `buildpacks:` keword argument:
+If you need to set buildpacks you can pass them into the `buildpacks:` keyword argument:

 ```ruby
 buildpacks = [